ekufta0530/rulesAsCode/README.md

 Next, the
 Likely solution is to create a new branch from these upstream rules and then compare changes to merge.

+## Limitations

+Assigning policies easily to rules.
+The policies API is a focus for the semgrep team q2 2024.
+This will offer the best solution.
+Solution in meantime may be to output accessible links for any new rules.